Suggested ways to build your strategic engagement skills.

 This list is not exhaustive and should be used in conjunction with discussions with your line manager about your professional development plan (PDP).
 You should also look at what is on offer from Civil Service Learning and any professional body that you belong too.

 All GCS courses and PRCA webinars are available for free to GCS members.
+Book a course.

 Department for Transport networking toolkit

 A brand new networking toolkit packed with advice on how to get started, building a network, having effective conversations and presenting confidently.

 This guide will support your engagement with stakeholders and equip you with some helpful tools and advice to develop effective stakeholder communications plans within your own teams.

 Book: ‘Public Affairs in Practice: A practical Guide to lobbying’ by Stuart Thomson and Steve John

 A full guide to all aspects and tasks within the wider public affairs industry.

 Report: Creating ‘An Architecture of Listening’ in organizations by Jim Macnamara